aleksgorbenko/howiwork/README.md

 - Daily 10-min morning planning + 10-min shutdown ritual
 - Weekly personal and team analysis on Friday
 - [**Obsidian**](https://obsidian.md) for all my notes, I keep a bootstrap template in my [Engineering Notebook](https://github.com/aleksgorbenko/engineering-notebook) repo
-- Kanban board with a few columns: Next, Doing, Blocked, Done and a few `product` and `type` labels
+- Kanban board with a few columns: Backlog, Next, Doing, Blocked, Done and a few `product` and `type` labels
 - Save links to chat messages & context in 2do's

 ---